26th March 2020

 This event is free but booking is essential, spaces are limited so book early to avoid disappointment.

-There is currently a limit of 8 students per school, accompanied by 1 or 2 staff, but this may increase nearer the time.
-If you would like more spaces please get in touch.
+There is currently a limit of 6 students per school, accompanied by 1 or 2 staff, but this may increase nearer the time.
+If you would like to place additional students on a waiting list please get in touch.

 If you have any questions you can email us at email@example.com or call 01372 379509